March will feature a spike in severe weather risk over the Lower 48

 Chances of severe thunderstorms climb

 March is usually a time when the risk of severe weather ramps up, anyway, and this March may be a bit more active than typical.
-Severe weather will be possible over the Southern Plains, the Mid-South and the Mississippi Valley on Saturday ahead of a low-pressure system approaching from the West.
+Severe weather will be possible over the Southern Plains, the Mid-South and the Mississippi Valley on Saturday ahead of a low-pressure system approaching from the west.
 Temperatures will rise into the mid- or upper 70s in advance of the system, which, coupled with climbing dew points, will provide fuel for thunderstorm growth.
 Counteracting any storminess, however, will be a lid of mild air several thousand feet above the ground that could “cap” the rise of any pockets of surface air.
 That may somewhat limit the coverage of storms.

 Any risk on Sunday appears to be near and east of Interstate 35 in Texas and Oklahoma, and could extend as far east as western Tennessee and Mississippi or Alabama.
 A change of wind speed and/or direction with height, known as wind shear, could also encourage a few storms to rotate.
 That risk would be likely to linger into Monday before the cold front squashes any fledgling warm-ups offshore.
-Additional severe-weather odds may return in the March 10-15 time frame before a brief relaxation of the pattern around the middle of the month.
+Additional severe-weather odds may return in the March 10 to 15 time frame before a brief relaxation of the pattern around the middle of the month.

 The National Weather Service Storm Prediction Center is noting that it may need to elevate severe-weather probabilities in its outlook for Monday, cautioning about the increasingly favorable pattern.